redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

       </Directory>
     </VirtualHost>

-To define a valid vitual host to handle a theme, you must suffix it using the **.theme** token.
-This obviously supposes you are building your theme on your own local computer.
+To define a valid virtual host to handle a theme, you must suffix it using the **.theme** token.
+This obviously supposes you are building your theme on a local computer.
 You still need to declare the **mycustom.theme** host in your **hosts** file, as follows:

     # /etch/hosts
     127.0.0.1	mycustom.theme

-Open the http://mycustom.theme/login host on your browser and, if you did everything well, you would see the login page, so sig in using the default credentials and open the **Control Panel**, click the **Dashboard** button and then go to **Themes** panel.
+Open the http://mycustom.theme/login host in your browser and, if everything worked, you will see the login page.
+Sign in using the default credentials and open the **Control Panel**, click the **Dashboard** button and then go to **Themes** panel.

-You should see the **MyCustomTheme** theme available on the right column: click the **Handle this theme** button and confirm the popup to start the website from scratch, using your custom theme.
+You should see the **MyCustomTheme** theme available in the right column: click the **Handle this theme** button and confirm the popup to start the website from scratch, using your custom theme.

 ### Add blocks to custom theme
 What you should see is an empty page with an empty slot on the top.
 Now you must add a new block to that slot.
 Just click the **Control Panel** and enter in **Edit mode** then click over the slot and add a **Text** block from the panel just opened.

-Now you can edit that block by clicking on it and change the default content to **My company** and format it as Heading 2.
+Now you can edit that block by clicking into it, change the default content to **My company** and format it as Heading 2.

 Awesome!
-Now close that block by double clicking on the block's area and click over the **Save as theme** button and confirm the opened popup.
+Now close the block by double clicking on the blocks area, click over the **Save as theme** button and confirm the popup when it opens.

-Now every time you will use this theme for a website the logo will be filled with the content just added!
+Now every time you use this theme for a website the logo will be filled with the content you just added!

 ### Add external stylesheets
 Let's give the logo some style.
 Add a new **style.css** file under the **public/css** folder, open it and paste this code inside: